 The Group finances its operations primarily with internally generated cash flow, equity financing, debt financing and loan facilities from banks.
-As at 31 December 2020, the Group had cash and bank balances and pledged bank deposits of approximately RMB2,817.244 million, representing an increase of approximately RMB1,216.474 million as compared to approximately RMB1,600.770 million at the end of 2019.
-The Group's cash and bank balances increased as a result of the issuance of preference shares to its shareholders, Beijing Capital (Hong Kong) Limited and BCG Chinastar, during the year under review.
-Combined with the Company's operating and investment plans, the current financial resources can meet the Company's operating and investment needs.
+As at 31 December 2021, the Group had cash and bank balances and pledged bank deposits of approximately RMB1,720,491,000, representing a decrease of approximately RMB1,096,753,000 as compared to approximately RMB2,817,244,000 at the end of 2020.
+The decrease was mainly attributable to infrastructure payments under service concession arrangements, investments in new projects and day-to-day operating expenses during the year under review.
+Having considered the Company's operating and investment plans, the Company is of the view that its current financial resources are sufficient to meet its operating and investment needs.
 Currently, most of the Group's cash is denominated in US\$, HK\$, RMB and NZ\$.